mgdhooghe/Whetstone/README.md

 # Whetstone
-Run the following line to apply PostGAN to synthetic data in the specified 'directory' with respect to the provided protected feature:
+Run the following line to apply Whetstone to synthetic data in the specified 'directory' with respect to the provided protected feature:
 `python main.py [directory] [training_file] [protected feature] [privileged value] [predicted feature] [preferred value] [selected_data_percentage]`

 ## Example